sfbrigade/sfbrigade.github.io.2017-11-05/README.md

-# openSATX website
+# CodeForSanFrancisco.org version 2

-Website for mexico city's brigade
+Website for San Francisco's brigade

-Built in plain HTML, Javascript and CSS
+Built using Jekyll, plain HTML, CSS, javascript and a little bit of Markdown and Liquid templates

 ## Javascript libraries